 Pre-Engineering Student Resources

-Computers play an increasingly important role in engineering, and their use is stressed in the curriculum.
-Engineering students are encouraged to use the new Linux workstations for large numerical calculations and visualization problems.
+Computers play an increasingly important role in science and engineering, and their use is stressed in the curriculum.
+Students are encouraged to use the new Linux workstations for large numerical calculations and visualization problems.
 Several networked Windows computers are available for students to interface with experiments, as well as for more traditional data analysis and problem solving.
 Programs like Mathcad and Mathematica are available for student use.